 When you get ready to run your first campaign, how do you decide how long to run it, and how much to spend?
 Can you run an ad for a week and only spend $5 per day and expect to see success?
 Or do you need to go in for the long haul?

 Why?
 Because we know that on Pinterest, things take time.
-If you’re running a basic traffic campaign, you really want to give yourself four weeks minimum.
+If you’re running a basic traffic campaign (now called consideration campaign), you really want to give yourself four weeks minimum.
 It takes at least two weeks before your ads even get placed well on the platform.

 It’s crucial to understand how the Pinterest user behaves on the platform, especially if you’re selling a product,.
 Typically, the user researches their need, finds the inspiration they’re looking for, and then returns to the platform later to make a purchase.